Umar Khalid denied bail in Delhi riots larger conspiracy case

 The Delhi High Court on Tuesday denied bail to activist Umar Khalid in a case pertaining to an alleged larger conspiracy behind the February 2020 riots in the national capital.

-“We dont find any merit in bail appeal, appeal is dismissed,” Justice Siddharth Mridul said, while dictating the order.
-The detailed judgement has not been released yet.
+“We don’t find any merit in bail appeal, appeal is dismissed,” Justice Siddharth Mridul said, while dictating the order.

+The High Court said that the allegations against Khalid were prima facie true and so Section 43D(5) of the Unlawful Activities (Prevention) Act prevents granting him bail, Live Law reported.

-Between February 23 and February 26, 2020, clashes had broken out between supporters of the Citizenship Amendment Act and those opposing it in North East Delhi, claiming 53 lives and injuring hundreds.
+The case pertains to clashed that had broken out February 23 and February 26, 2020, between supporters of the Citizenship Amendment Act and those opposing it in North East Delhi, leaving 53 dead and hundreds injured.
 Most of those killed were Muslims.

+The Delhi Police claim the violence was part of a larger conspiracy to defame Prime Minister Narendra Modi’s government and was hatched by those who organised the protests against the amended Citizenship Act.

+They also claimed the protestors had secessionist motives and were using “the facade of civil disobedience” to destabilise the government.
+The police had arrested several activists and students, including Khalid, based on these conspiracy charges.

+The court also said that protests planned by Khalid and other activists against the Citizenship (Amendment) Act and the National Register of Citizens were “not a typical protest” but were far more destructive.

+“Thus, as per the pre-meditated plan there was an intentional blocking of roads to cause inconvenience and disruption of the essential services to the life of community residing in North-East Delhi, creating thereby panic and an alarming sense of insecurity,” the court said.

-Khalid has been booked under provisions of the Unlawful Activities (Prevention) Act, Arms Act and Prevention of Damage to Property Act for allegedly fuelling the riots.
+Khalid was booked under provisions of the Unlawful Activities (Prevention) Act, Arms Act and Prevention of Damage to Property Act for allegedly fuelling the riots.
 He was denied bail by the city’s Karkardooma court on March 24, after which he moved the High Court.
 He has been in custody since September 13, 2020.

 A bench comprising Justices Mridul and Rajnish Bhatnagar had reserved its verdict on September 9.